WHAT IS ACHILLES TENDONITIS?

 Symptoms of Achilles tendonitis will vary from patient to patient.
 Typically, the condition will begin as mild pain that increases over time, especially following strenuous activity.
 The symptoms associated with Achilles tendonitis may include the following:

 - Pain in the back of the leg that begins as mild, but may increase over time

 - Pain above the heel

 - Pain that increases with intense activity, such as running

 - Discomfort in the Achilles tendon, including tenderness or stiffness

 - Pain that increases in the morning or after periods of rest

-Many cases of Achilles tendonitis can be treated with non-operative care, which often includes rest and physical therapy.
+Many cases of Achilles tendonitis can be treated with non-operative care, which often includes rest and PT.
 In more severe cases, or for degeneration that ultimately leads to an Achilles tear, surgical repair may be necessary.
 No matter how severe your Achilles injury is, our team of practitioners at EPTG can support your needs during recovery.
 We approach our patient programs with hands-on and personalized Achilles tendonitis exercises that utilize the latest techniques.
 Together, we can help you regain your mobility and get you back to the activities you love.